RENEE MONTAGNE, Host:

 JOYCE: The thing about these tainted water stories is they're hard to prove.
 So Duke University's Rob Jackson, a chemical engineer and ecologist, is trying to figure out if they're true.

-Mr. ROB JACKSON (Chemical Engineer): Homeowners will come to tears when you talk to them.
+ROB JACKSON: Homeowners will come to tears when you talk to them.
 There's fear about water; there's something visceral about water.

 JOYCE: Jackson has tested about 125 water wells in Pennsylvania and New York.
 He is looking for potentially dangerous drilling fluids or radioactive material from deep underground.
 He hasn't found any of that.